huhu/go-search-extension/docs/content/_index.md

 ### Awesome golang list search

 [Awesome Golang](https://github.com/avelino/awesome-go) is an awesome resource itself for searching.
-Hence, we indexed the whole list!
+Therefore, we indexed the whole list!

 Prefix **$** before the keyword, you'll get the desired result from the awesome list.